Description of the HTTP API

 ScanReport:

-"object" : string //Name of the object scanned
+"object" : string //String, the name of the scanned object

-For a file //The absolute path, for a nested object - the name of the file
+For a file //An absolute path, the file name for a nested object

-Always points to temporary file when calling scan_endpoint
+Always refers to a temporary file when calling scan_endpoint

 *"size" : number //Object size

-*"packer" : string[] //The list of packers used to pack the object
+*"packer" : string[] ////List of packers used to pack the object

 *"compression_ratio" : number //Archive compression ratio

-*"archive" : Archive //Information on the archive or container type, if the object scanned was identified as an archive or a container
+*"archive" : Archive //Information about the archive or container type, if the object was identified as such

-*"virus" : Virus[] //Viruses detected in the objects (if found)
+*"virus" : Virus[] //Viruses detected in the object (if found)

-*"item" : ScanReport[] //Reports on scanning of the nested objects (if there were some)
+*"item" : ScanReport[] //Reports on scanning the nested objects (if any)

-*"new_path" : string //The new path to the object renamed when being cured
+*"new_path" : string //New path to the object renamed while being cured

-*"user_time" : number //Type spent for syscalls when scanning
+*"user_time" : number //Time spent for syscalls while scanning

 *"system_time" : number //Time spent in the userspace